austince/flink-ci-flink/docs/ops/deployment/kubernetes.md

     kubectl create -f taskmanager-session-deployment.yaml
 ```

-To terminate the *Session cluster*, these components can be deleted before [the common ones](#deploy-flink-cluster-on-kubernetes) with the `kubectl` command:
+To terminate the *Session cluster*, these components can be deleted along with [the common ones](#deploy-flink-cluster-on-kubernetes) with the `kubectl` command:

 ```sh
     kubectl delete -f taskmanager-session-deployment.yaml